< Previous standard ^ Up a level ^ Next standard >

 “ISO 27799:2016 gives guidelines for organisational information security standards and information security management practices including the selection, implementation and management of controls taking into consideration the organisation's information security risk environment(s).

-“ISO 27799:2008 defines guidelines to support the interpretation and implementation in health informatics of ISO/IEC 27002 and is a companion to that standard.
+It defines guidelines to support the interpretation and implementation in health informatics of ISO/IEC 27002 and is a companion to that International Standard.

-ISO 27799:2008 specifies a set of detailed controls for managing health information security and provides health information security best practice guidelines.
-By implementing this International Standard, healthcare organizations and other custodians of health information will be able to ensure a minimum requisite level of security that is appropriate to their organization's circumstances and that will maintain the confidentiality, integrity and availability of personal health information.
+ISO 27799:2016 provides implementation guidance for the controls described in ISO/IEC 27002 and supplements them where necessary, so that they can be effectively used for managing health information security.
+By implementing ISO 27799:2016, healthcare organisations and other custodians of health information will be able to ensure a minimum requisite level of security that is appropriate to their organisation's circumstances and that will maintain the confidentiality, integrity and availability of personal health information in their care.

-ISO 27799:2008 applies to health information in all its aspects; whatever form the information takes (words and numbers, sound recordings, drawings, video and medical images), whatever means are used to store it (printing or writing on paper or electronic storage) and whatever means are used to transmit it (by hand, via fax, over computer networks or by post), as the information must always be appropriately protected.”
+It applies to health information in all its aspects, whatever form the information takes (words and numbers, sound recordings, drawings, video, and medical images), whatever means are used to store it (printing or writing on paper or storage electronically), and whatever means are used to transmit it (by hand, through fax, over computer networks, or by post), as the information is always be appropriately protected.

 An extract from the introduction further explains the purpose:

-The standard is written like an implementation guideline/book, something an experienced consultant might espouse.
-It offers pragmatic advice - nuggets of wisdom such as (from the draft of 220.127.116.11):
+The standard reads like an implementation guideline/book, something an experienced consultant might espouse.
+It offers pragmatic advice - nuggets of wisdom such as (from section 18.104.22.168):